OldRacingCars.com

 31. Wildcat Mk 1 (Gordon Johncock): New for Gordy Johncock in 1975 as Patrick Racing's #20 Sinmast entry.
 Retained for 1976 and used by Johncock at short track events, winning at Trenton and twice finishing second at Milwaukee.
 Sold to Wildcat Racing Associates (Lynbrook, NY), a partnership of Frank Curtis, Gene Langsam and Walter Albert, with Curtis as chief mechanic and to be raced by Vern Schuppan as the #85 entry.
 The car was repossessed by lawyers at Pocono, and in August was sold to Danville barber Larry Cannon, who raced it for the rest of 1977 still entered as #85.
 Retained by Cannon for 1978, 1979 and 1980, qualifying for the Indy 500 in 1980.
 The car was again entered by Cannon in 1981 for guest drivers.
 Both Cannon's Wildcats were later bought by Maurice Kraines of Kraco and used as display cars at store openings and malls.
 Subsequent history unknown.

 32. McLaren M16E [002] (Lloyd Ruby): New in 1975 for McLaren Cars and raced by Lloyd Ruby at the Indy 500 as the #7 Allied Polymer car.
-Johnny Rutherford took over this car after Pocono and used it for the rest of the season as his #2 Gatorade entry.
-Used again at long track in 1976 as the #2 Hy-Gain car and won the Indy 500 as well as finishing second at Michigan and Ontario, and winning at TWS.
-To Cliff Hucul for 1977 as the #29 Hunter Racing or Team Canada entry, and in 1978 as the Wendy's Hamburgers entry.
+Johnny Rutherford took over this car after crashed M16E-1 at Pocono and used it for the rest of the season as his #2 Gatorade entry.
+Used again at long tracks in 1976 as the #2 Hy-Gain car, and won the Indy 500 as well as finishing second at Michigan and at Ontario, and winning at TWS.
+Sold to Cliff Hucul and his chief mechanic Bob Katke for 1977 and run as the #29 Hunter Racing or Team Canada entry, and in 1978 as the Wendy's Hamburgers entry.
 Raced again by Hucul in 1979 but described then as a M16C/D. Not raced again but seen in Aat Groenevelt's garage at Indy in 1985 still in Hucul livery.
 Then unknown until loaned to Ken Behring's Behring Auto Musem (Danville, CA) in 1988 but the museum, now called the Blackhawk Museum, cannot recall who owned it.
-It left the museum in mid-1990s and nothing further is known until 2004, when a M16E was on display in the Samsung Transportation Museum (Yongin, South Korea).
+It left the museum in mid-1990s and nothing further is known until 2004, when a fully restored M16E in Hy-Gain livery was on display in the Samsung Transportation Museum (Yongin, South Korea).

 33. McLaren M16C/D [6] (David "Salt" Walther): New in 1974 for McLaren Cars as a M16C/D for David Hobbs to drive at the 1974 Indy 500 as the #73 Carling Black Label entry.
 Sold to George Walther by early July for Salt Walther to drive and used as his main #77 car at the Indy 500 in 1975, 1976 and 1977.
 Walther had other McLarens during this time and he is likely to have used those on short tracks.
 Sold with M16C/2 to Jerry Karl for 1978 and entered as his #88 Offy car at the 1978 Indy 500 with Frank Fiore as chief mechanic and a #89 RasCar/Atlanta as his backup.
 This was Karl's car at Pocono, Ontario and Trenton later in 1978, and again at five races in 1979.
 It was modified as a "McLaren-Karl" for 1980 and 1981 but was wrecked at Riverside in August 1981.
 Karl then used his backup M16C/2 in the last few races of the season.
 Both M16Cs were sold to Chuck Haines (St Louis, MO) and stored for some years, before undergoing a complete restoration in 2015.
 Appeared at the Historic Indycar Exhibition in May 2016 in immaculate Carling livery.
 To Rob Dyson (Millbrook, NY) of Dyson Racing c2017.